-Stephanie Hunt is the founder and director of Swan Noir L.L.C. (www.swannoir.net), specialists in communication, social and dining skills.
+Stephanie Hunt is the founder and director of Swan Noir L.L.C. (www.swannoir.net), and a specialist in communications and etiquette.